NOW THAT OMICRON HAS SPREAD THROUGHOUT, THERE IS NO REASON TO HAVE ANY RESTRICTIONS.

 1 - MEET AT THE SHOP.

-We will meet at the shop to fit suits as usual, but now due to the physical distancing measures, we can only allow a certain number of people in the shop at once.
+We will meet at the shop to fit suits as usuaL, but we can only allow a certain number of people in the shop at once as its a small space.
 This number will vary as each group showing up together will obviously be allowed in at the same time, but I have a shared space with Ukee Bikes and there might be other customers already in the shop for their services.
 No stress, you just might have to wait a hot second or two outside till we are all clear.

-The garage door will be open as much as possible throughout the summer to ensure good ventilation in the shop, and, we now have local hand sanitizer and rubber gloves available for your use.
-However, only staff are allowed to handle any retail items so please ask for assistance when browsing.
+The garage door will be open as much as possible throughout the summer to ensure good ventilation in the shop.

 The waiver forms that are usually filled out in person will now be sent with the final details email during the booking process.
-They should be filled out prior to arriving at the shop but if it is not possible to do so, I will have paper copies available as a last resort.
+They can be filled out prior to arriving at the shop but if it is not possible to do so, I will have paper copies to do in person.

 Heading out to the beach is nothing new, but I will now not be able to provide transportation to clients.
 I hope this will change soon, but for now it is considered too risky to have people in close quarters like a vehicle.